cmus/cmus/doc/manual.rst

 WORDS is list of words separated by spaces.
 Search is case insensitive and works in every view.

 In views 1-4 words are compared to artist, album and title tags.
+Use
-Use //WORDS and ??WORDS to search only titles.
+//WORDS and ??WORDS to search only artists/albums in view 1 or titles in views 2-4.
 If the file doesn't have tags words are compared to filename without path.

 In view 5 words are compared to filename without path.